 General Information

-• Successfully completed five hundred seventy six (576) hours of training classes or a professional electrician program recognized by the board and completed eight thousand (8,000) hours’ experience in installing and repairing electrical wiring, apparatus, and equipment; which experience may not be obtained in less than three years.
+- Has successfully completed five hundred seventy-six (576) hours of training classes recognized by the board and completed eight thousand (8,000) hours' practical experience; which experience may not be obtained in less than three years.

-• Successfully completed at least two years of electrical school approved by the board and completed eight thousand (8,000) hours’ experience in installing and repairing electrical wiring, apparatus, and equipment; which experience may not be obtained in less than three years.
+- Has successfully completed at least two years of electrical college degree approved by the board and completed six thousand (6,000) hours' practical experience; which experience may not be obtained in less than three years.

 ELECTRICAL CORE CLASS RELATED TRAINING MINIUMUM REQUIREMENTS - CLICK HERE